walidamriou/Atmel_AVR_Platformio_Project_Template/README.md

 #### How do you will use it ?
 1. Install PlatformIO Core <http://docs.platformio.org/page/core.html> on VScode
+2. clone or download the project templete
-2. Open the project by VScode (File -> Add folder to workspace...)
+2. Add the project templete folder to VScode workspace by File -> Add folder to workspace...
-3. Click to Platformio icon and you can from project tasks build, upload, monitor ...
+3. Click to Platformio icon and you can (from project tasks) build, upload, monitor ...

 ### If you need any help or information:
 :large_blue_circle:	 Facebook: https://www.facebook.com/walidamriou